 Advantage 5 – Easier to clean

 Another simple one but a practical one.
 Naked portafilter are easier to clean than regular portafilters.
+The lack of a bottom makes it easier for water to rinse through the device, helping your setup be a little cleaner.
 Is it starting to sound good yet?

 I know you’ve been checking out those baristas down at big business coffee chain #48592.
 I know you watch them as they prepare the trademark roast and use the industrial sized machine and add the organic almond milk that you love.
 You don’t make it obvious, just watching out of the corner of your eye.
 But you watch them.
 I know.